Avirup-001/Avirup-001/README.md

 - 👋 Hi, I’m Avirup
-- 👀 I’m a Software Engineer at Filpkart, based in Bengaluru, India
+- 👀 I’m a Software Engineer based in Bengaluru, India
 - 📫 How to reach me - avirup.banik2017@gmail.com

 <!---